Last updated: October 03, 2024

 In making your purchase decision, be sure to establish a budget that includes not only the purchase costs, but also any anticipated near-term and long-term repairs.

 If you are not familiar with how buying a foreclosure works, it may be a good idea to work with a real estate agent who knows the process well or an attorney specializing in the area.
-You also need to get preapproved and let your lender know you are focusing on foreclosures.
+You also may want to get preapproved and let your lender know you are focusing on foreclosures.

 Benefits and risks of buying foreclosed homes